ianfhunter/TeamCrab/README.md

   * To start the game press the Select button
   * If no scenario is selected, the default scenario is the first item in the dropdown list.
 5. Feature #14 - End of game report
-  * Start the game with the sample game file (this happens automatically at the moment).
+  * Start the game with any chosen game file.
   * Wait until the end of the game.
   * A summary of the report will be displayed on the screen, with the full report written to report.json in the game's working directory (the same directory as SESimulator.py)
 6. Feature #5 - Nominal schedule calculator
    * The nominal deadline is the sum of all the efforts estimated for each module, divided by a default developer-period effort value.
-   * This figure is calculated at the start of the game and can be seen in the bottom bar of the main game screen
+   * This figure is calculated at the start of the game and can be seen in the bottom bar of the main game screen.
+It can also be seen in the end game summary so a user can compare their own time to it
    * Each scenario has its own nominal deadline
 7. Feature #3 - Game score calc.
   * Play a game through until the end-game screen.